barryclark/jekyll-now/_posts/2017-02-03-Automatic-Shutdown-and-Start-VMs.md

 You can implement this solution either individually per subscription or have it on a single Azure subscription and deploy it to all the other subscriptions from there...
 If you are planning for a solid Azure governance model in your organization the later choice is a better one...

+**What are we going to cover in this post?**

+ - Create an automation account on Azure and import a Runbook which performs the VM shutdown/start job
+ -